 Set up an account on their site here

-Remind 101 is an tool that allows you to text your students or stay in touch with parents in a secure and safe way.
+Remind is an tool that allows you to text your students or stay in touch with parents in a secure and safe way.
 Teachers never see student or parent phone numbers, and they will never see the teacher's phone number.
-Educators can send messages using the mobile app on Android and iOS devices, as well as www.remind101.com.
+Educators can send messages using the mobile app on Android and iOS devices, as well as www.remind.com.
 This tool is great for friendly reminders about field trips, homework, plays, events, or a kind motivational message.
-Remind 101 has recently redesigned their iOS app with great new features and a teacher resource page to help with any questions.
+Remind continues to add new features to their mobile app and have a teacher resource page to help with any questions.

 Augmented reality was a game changing tool we implemented in the second half of last year but will be taking it to another level this school year.
 Many amazing educators have contributed our Meaningful Integration of AR page and Augmented Reality Pinterest page.
 These pages are filled with great ideas for using augmented reality in your classroom, school, district, and community.
 Augmented reality is gaining popularity in the educational setting and more apps are being created because of it.
 We believe augmented reality in the future of edtech because we have seen how powerful it can be in the classroom.
 Some of the apps we recommend are (click the name to download or visit site):

 Kidblog.org is a wonderful tool for students to create and write their own personal blog in a safe and simple way.
 You will no longer have to worry about notebooks getting lost as Kidblog allows students to write from anywhere.
 They can write from home, on an iPad, smartphone, or the computer lab.
 It allows students to create their own positive digital footprint.
 Kidblog allows students to embed video, slideshows, artwork, etc. As the teacher, you have control of all the privacy settings for your class.
 It also creates an excellent digital portfolio of of each students writing.
 Kidblog is a power tech tool I am very excited to use this year with my students!